resema/cheatsheets/cpsa/foundation/ch1-BasicConcepts.md

 ---
 ## 1.7.
 Short- and long-term goals (R1)

+> Software architects can:
+> - explain long-term quality requirements and their differentiation from (short-term) project goals,
+> - explain potential conflicts between short-term and long-term goals, in order to find a suitable solution for all stakeholders,
+> - identify and specify quality requirements.

 *Usually project goals tend to be more short-term, whereas architecture goals tend to be long-term.*

 ### Short-term and long-term <!-- omit in toc -->
 - projects (sprints) typically last for a couple of weeks up to one or two years
 - systems often remains in use for several years.

+### Conclusion <!-- omit in toc -->
+- project goals are often short-term and can include **functional** as well as **quality requirements**,
+- architecture or system goals are often long-term,
+- architectural goals usually contribute to the achievement of project goals, but they can also be in conflict with each other.

 ---
 ## 1.8.
 Explicit statement versus implicit assumptions (R1) :white_check_mark: